 Criminal cases involving child abuse can affect child custody and child visitation.
 The standard of proof in a criminal case is higher than a civil case.
 In a civil case involving child custody where the court learns of criminal allegations or criminal convictions, those charges can be used in a civil case as evidence of proof that there are parenting issues.
 They could affect parental rights and/or child visitations.

 There should not be any effect of a civil case involving child abuse in a criminal case because of the standard of proof much lower in a civil case.
 However, an individual should know that in a civil case, anything the individual testifies can be used against them in a criminal case.
 Unfortunately, when there are criminal allegations pending and a civil case is ongoing, some civil cases are not suspended or stayed.
 An individual involved in a civil case who has criminal allegations ongoing must be careful as to how they testify and what they say because their testimony in the civil case can be used against them in a criminal case involving child abuse.
+A lawyer in Ft.
+Lauderdale could guide someone through the civil and criminal process following child abuse charges.

-Child abuse allegations are taken seriously by law enforcement and the state.
+Allegations of violence against a child are taken seriously by law enforcement and the state.
 They are vigorously investigated, so the sooner a Ft.
 Lauderdale child abuse lawyer is involved, the better.
 An attorney can intervene in the investigation and steer it in a different direction that avoids an arrest or charges.
 An accomplished attorney can help secure a reasonable bond and release and build a defense against the child abuse allegations or complaints.
 The defense can also try to protect you from serving lengthy jail sentences and can attempt to mitigate charges and penalties you face.